Enjoy some time with the family: most of Paris’s parks and gardens have play areas for children!

-On the programme, lots of games, some of which are free and others for which there is a charge.
-Major attractions include the Rivière enchantée, which has been popular with children and grown-ups since 1927, the tantalizing distorting mirrors, the little train … Not to be missed!
+On the programme: 40-odd activities (attractions, shows, nature walks, free play areas, etc.).
+Major attractions include the Rivière enchantée, which has been popular with children and grown-ups since 1927, the tantalizing distorting mirrors, the little train, speed-rocket rollercoasters and chair-o-planes… Not to be missed!

 Situated in the Bois de Vincennes, the Parc floral de Paris is not only home to a wonderful collection of 3,000 different varieties of plants; it also has a lovely play area for children!
-They can have lots of fun, for free, playing on slides, swings, roundabout … as well as on the Amazone Tower with its huge 6-metre-high slide!
-Paying attractions include a tree-climbing trail, a ride on the Taxis-Brousses circuit, a ball pool, a mini golf that is a miniature version of Paris, the famous ‘Rosalies’ (quadricycles), and the new attraction the ‘Trésors du Parc’ which is like a modern treasure hunt.
+They can have lots of fun, for free, playing on slides, swings, roundabout … as well as on the Amazone Tower with its huge 6-metre-high slide, as well as a dizzying ten-metre-high climbing structure!
+Paying attractions include a tree-climbing trail, a mini golf that is a miniature version of Paris, the famous ‘Rosalies’ (quadricycles), and the attraction the ‘Trésors du Parc’ which is like a modern treasure hunt.

 Boasting an ideal location between Concorde and the Louvre, the Tuileries Gardens has lots to offer.
 It is an ideal place for a walk with the children.
-With 2.5 acres, there is plenty of room for kids to burn off some energy: cycle rides, races along the wide paths, ball games, hide-and-seek behind the trees ...
+That with a nearly 25-hectare expanse, there is plenty of room for kids to burn off some energy: cycle rides, races along the wide paths, ball games, hide-and-seek behind the trees ...
 Plus, for a few euros, they can bounce on a giant trampoline or ride on the merry-go-round with its wooden horses.

 And remember, every summer, the Tuileries Gardens turn into a big funfair: it has been hosting the Fête des Tuileries for twenty years.
 A not to be missed family outing!

-The Parc de la Villette, the largest green area in the capital, has no less than three playgrounds for kids!
+The Parc de la Villette, the largest green area in the capital, has numerous play areas for kids!
 The Jardin des Vents et des Dunes will delight young tightrope walkers with its air mattresses, zip-lines, trampolines, swings and other slides.

-The Jardin des Voltiges is devoted to ropes and climbing.
-Finally, the highlight: the Jardin du Dragon, which reopened in April 2015 after eight years of renovation work: the huge 25-metre-long dragon now delights kids with its tongue, which forms an enclosed tubular slide 11-metres-long.
+Finally, the highlight: the Jardin du Dragon!
+The star attraction here is a metal dragon 80 metres in length.
+The giant creature now delights kids with its tongue, which forms an enclosed tubular slide 11-metres-long.
 Children jostle with excitement to ride down it!

 Kids love pony rides!
 There are various options for young riders who wish to indulge in their passion in the capital.
-Animaponey organizes pony rides in the most beautiful Parisian green areas: Bois de Vincennes, Bois de Boulogne, Parc Montsouris, Parc Georges-Brassens, Parc Monceau, Parc des Buttes-Chaumont, etc.
+Animaponey organizes pony rides in the most beautiful Parisian green areas: Bois de Vincennes, Bois de Boulogne, Parc Montsouris, Parc Georges-Brassens, Parc Monceau, Parc des Buttes-Chaumont, jardin du Luxembourg, etc.

-In 2014, a new play area ‘Là-Haut’ was created in the Parc André-Citroën, in the 15th arrondissement.
-Aimed at teenagers, this ‘up in the air’ trail is an ingenious combination of boards on stilts of different heights and rope apparatus that children must cross to reach a 3-metre-high observation point.
+The play area ‘Là-Haut’ in the Parc André-Citroën, in the 15th arrondissement, aimed at teenagers, this ‘up in the air’ trail is an ingenious combination of boards on stilts of different heights and rope apparatus that children must cross to reach a 3-metre-high observation point.

-Located in the heart of Paris, the Terrain d’aventures in the Jardin Nelson-Mandela (formerly the Jardin des Halles) has a 2,500 m² discovery trail, for children from 7 to 11 years.
+Located in the heart of Paris, in the Les Halles district, the adventure playground at the Jardin Nelson-Mandela boasts a 2,500 m² trail with lots of play features for kids aged 7 to 11 to explore, plus a 1,400 m² trail for younger children (2 to 6 years old).
 Main features: unique play equipment, monumental sculptures that challenge young minds and fire the imagination, rest areas, etc.

 In the 20th arrondissement, the Parc de Belleville also has a ‘new generation’ park for pre-teens from 8 to 12 years.
 Completely atypical, this climbing trail built on a slope is interspersed with slides, aluminium tubes, climbing nets, climbing area, hatches and balancing beams.